Caring for the Sexually Assaulted Patient When There is No SANE in Sight: A Training for ALL Healthcare Providers

 - Courtroom Testimony

-CNE and CME credits are available at no cost upon completion of the course through IAFN.
+CNE credits are available at no cost upon completion of the course through IAFN.

 If you are interested in using this program for nurses and doctors throughout your institution utilizing your own e-learning platform, please complete a request form by clicking here for a free SCORM version of the product.